Bots

 • How Bots Affect Advertisers:

-Bots can make advertisers spend their budget on ads that are not even reaching real people.
+They can make advertisers spend their budget on ads that are not even reaching real people.
 Non-human traffic can make it seem like a campaign is doing great, when in reality it is not working at all.
 This wastes money and resources and makes it tough for brands to find the best affiliate partners.

 • How Bots Affect Affiliates:

-Bots can give affiliates a false sense of success.
+They can give affiliates a false sense of success.
 An affiliate might think they are doing amazing, but it is all based on fake numbers.
 This can damage their reputation and make it hard for them to work with advertisers in the long run.

 • How Bots Affect Affiliate Networks:

 Affiliate networks act like middlemen between advertisers and affiliates.
 Bots make their job harder.
-Networks need accurate data to match good affiliates with the right campaigns and bots make it difficult to spot trends or fraud.
+Networks need accurate data to match good affiliates with the right campaigns and bots make it difficult to spot trends or ad fraud.

 The damage caused by Non-human traffic is not limited to just wasted budgets.
 When everyone is busy fighting bots, less time and energy is spent on creating great content, products, and customer experiences.
 This can hurt the whole affiliate marketing industry.